 If you would like to know more about the choir visit www.horsellsings.org.uk

-Each year since 2012, the Second Thursday Club has organised a Christmas Fair in Horsell Village.
+Each year since 2012, the Second Thursday Club organises a Christmas Market in Horsell Village.

-A great atmosphere has been created with illuminated Christmas trees above the shops, participation of local shops and pubs, craft sales by local artisans, children's activities, music and carol singing.
+A great atmosphere is created with illuminated Christmas trees above the shops, participation of local shops and pubs, craft sales by local artisans, children's activities, music and carol singing.

 The Pares Woodland Garden team have expanded the scope of their activities to assist with the maintenance of the lovely historic churchyard at St Mary's Church.